abracodeabra1/PrecogTask/README.md

 - bonus_2_1.ipynb
 - bonus_2_2.ipynb

-The Task Report can be found as the "Task_Report.pdf" file.
+The Task Report can be found as the "Task_Report.pdf" file and the Paper Report can be found as the "BERTScorePaperReport.pdf" file.

 To run the .ipynb scripts, open the Python notebook and run the codes.